Skip to main content

 Compare technical analysis charts

-Putting these three chart types side by side really shows their individual strengths — especially when it comes to candlestick charts versus bar charts.
+Comparing these chart types side by side highlights how much price detail each one shows, particularly the differences between candlestick and bar charts.
 You can also see a visual example below.

 Line chart